evan-m-jackson/Google_Books_Library/README.md

     python3 main.py

-In addition, there is a test file that can be run by entering:
+Alternatively, the program can be run with the test file by entering:

     python3 test_main.py